Unveiling Overlooked Performance Variance in Serverless Computing: RQ2: Variance Measurement

-We further check the serverless functions with high CV values, e.g., \textit{Func30} with warm-start CV value = 42.81\%.
-The maximum and minimum values of performance results of \textit{Func30} differ by 338.76\%, where the maximum value reaches 4.39 times its minimum value.
-The possible reason is that \textit{Func30} needs to transfer the file from the cloud storage (e.g., AWS S3~\cite{awss3}) to the function instance through the network.
-However, the network may be unstable, and its fluctuation is unpredictable.
-We check all serverless functions, and the corresponding maximum and minimum values of the performance can differ by a mean of 44.15\% and a median of 32.19\%.
+We further analyze the serverless functions with high CV values, e.g., \textit{Func30} with warm-start CV value of 42.81\%.
+The maximum and minimum values of response latencies of \textit{Func30} differ by 338.76\%, where the maximum value reaches 4.39 times its minimum value.
+The possible reason is that \textit{Func30} needs to connect the cloud storage (e.g., AWS S3~\cite{awss3}) to transfer the file to the function instance through the network.
+However, the functionality of serverless functions that rely on platform library code to establish connections and transfer files with cloud services may lack robust design.
+Moreover, the network may be unstable.
+These likely result in unpredictable performance fluctuations.
+We check all serverless functions, and the corresponding maximum and minimum values of the response latency differ by a mean of 42.28\% and a median of 29.67\%.